If you are an advanced user of experiments, this detailed topic is for you. If you primarily use flag rollouts, this topic is not as relevant.

 - The hashing function returns an integer value that maps to a bucket range.
 The ranges are based on the traffic allocation breakdowns set in the Optimizely dashboard, and each corresponds with a specific variation assignment.

-- (Beta) If you use a bucketing ID, the SDK will hash the bucketing ID (instead of the user ID) with the experiment ID and return a variation.
+- (Beta) If the bucketing ID feature is used, the SDK will hash the bucketing ID (instead of the user ID) with the experiment ID and return a variation.

 Updated 3 months ago